rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/insights/Insight_Substrate_Assumptions_c2_20250809.md

 ## 2. Co‑Evolutionary Perspectives

 - **Mutual Error‑Correction.**  Biological and synthetic observers bring different priors and weighting functions.
 Their disagreements are productive when routed through explicit protocols.
-- **Model Pluralism.**  CoCivium does not enforce a single metaphysics.
+- **Model Pluralism.**  CoCivium™ does not enforce a single metaphysics.
 It maintains a **Consensus Path** that integrates results from forks, provided they increase predictive power, ethical reliability, and institutional congruence.
-- **Adaptive Formalism.**  If better explanatory frames emerge (e.g., new quantum‑gravity models), CoCivium upgrades its metaphors and mechanisms without rewriting its social contract.
+- **Adaptive Formalism.**  If better explanatory frames emerge (e.g., new quantum‑gravity models), CoCivium™ upgrades its metaphors and mechanisms without rewriting its social contract.

 ---